willuhmjs/diffusion-stiffness-solver/README.md

 A Conditional Diffusion Model for solving the ultrasonic inverse problem in tri-layer adhesive structures.
 This framework maps swept-frequency phase spectra to interfacial stiffness parameters to detect bond degradation.

+**Proprietary NASA input data has been redacted and must be supplied for this software to work.**

 ## Overview

 This project implements a machine learning pipeline to solve the inverse problem for ultrasonic testing (UT) of adhesive bonds.
 Specifically, it infers the "interfacial stiffness" ($K$) of an Aluminum-Adhesive-Aluminum bond from frequency sweep phase measurements (3-8 MHz).